 In everlasting memory/ of the anguish of our ancestors/ may those who died rest in peace/ may those who return find their roots/ may humanity never again perpetrate/ such injustice against humanity/ we the living vow to uphold this

-Note: This story was previously published on BootsnAll in May 2007.
-The names of the people in this story have been changed.
+Note: Parts of this blog post was previously published on BootsnAll in May 2007.

 Don’t miss out on my latest tool, the Overseas Family Vacation Checklist.
 Click here to receive your free copy and subscribe to my newsletter.